-Flat Character: Not her fault, since she joined the group too late for any meaningful interaction.
+- Flat Character: Not her fault, since she joined the group too late for any meaningful interaction.
 Golden Sun games have never been known for character development.
-Himi just happened to get the shortest of a bunch of short straws.
+Himi just happened to get the shortest of a bunch of short straws in many many things.

-Summon Magic: Both of her exclusive classes have psynergy lines that resemble this.
+- Summon Magic: Both of her exclusive classes have psynergy lines that resemble this.
 One of her moves summons Dragons Up the Yin Yang.

 Dark Dawn's Antagonists

 A swordsman from the military nation of Tuaparang who Matthew's party encounters several times over the course of the story.
 He is always eager for a fight, and along with his partner Chalis manipulates Matthew's party into fulfilling their desires.He is an Adept who can wield a new type of darkness Psynergy, and attempts to gain control of the Apollo Lens.

 - Anime Hair: Sticks straight up above his head.

 - BFS: The sword he carries around is indeed quite big.